shawqicauses/shawqi-tutorials/README.md

 #### Mobile-First Approach

 - By default, Tailwind CSS utilities apply to all screen sizes.
-Add breakpoints to target larger screens.
+Add break-points to target larger screens.

 #### Break-points